 Introduction to The Color Purple

-Comprising letter writing or epistolary style, the novel, The Color Purple, appeared in the United States for the first time in 1982 and instantly led to controversies and brouhaha on the national front on account of its thematic strands.
+The Color Purple is a letter or epistolary style message.
+It was published in the United States in 1982.
+The book met with a lot of controversies due to its thematic strands.
 Alice Walker, the writer, also hit the new heights of fame when the novel won Pulitzer the very next year followed by National Book Award with various offers for adaptions.
 The twisted story of Celie and Nettie takes place in the rural areas of Georgia in the United States during the decade of 30s around the Great Depression.
 The novel has made it to the list of the 100 best novels of all time.
 In 2003, the book appeared on the BBC’s The Big Read poll of the UK’s “best-loved novels!”

 Summary of The Color Purple